neomeiji/testrepo/README.md

 # Fonts to use for README

-I'm deciding between the following fonts to use for my GitHub profile + my personal / portfolio website.
+I've decided to use the "Cairo" font for my GitHub profile + my personal / portfolio website (for now)

-These fonts are all from Google Fonts and this Typing SVG Generator = https://github.com/DenverCoder1/readme-typing-svg
+The font is from Google Fonts and the following Typing SVG Generator was used for the example SVG animations = https://github.com/DenverCoder1/readme-typing-svg

-I may also experiment with creating my own custom typing animation with a blinking cursor in CSS (without steps).
+I may also experiment with creating my own custom typing animation with a blinking cursor in CSS (without steps as it looks cleaner).

-Take a a look at Linux commands come Monday so I can make a cool typing animation e.g., pwd > unknown
+Need to look at Linux commands again so that the SVG typing animation makes sense e.g., "$ pwd" > "c/Users/TheGrandWizard" > "ls-la" > etc etc

-- Cairo✅
-- DM Sans
-- Kanit
-- Oswald
-- Outfit✅
-- Prompt✅
-- Quicksand✅
-- Raleway✅
+- I decided to use Cairo as the font for my GitHub README✅

 Make a custom ASCII Calling Card / Logo to use across my own personal portfolio website + GitHub + other places